 A street fair in Station Square will be given by the Women's Guild of St. Luke's on next Friday and Saturday, June 1 and 2.
-There will be fancy work, candy, bagand-basket, utility and numerous other booths, and the materials to be offered are particularly attractive.
-The materials to be offered are particularly attractive. proceeds of the fair will go toward building the new church.
+There will be fancy work, candy, bagand-basket, utility and numerous other booths, and the materials to be offered are particularly attractive. proceeds of the fair will go toward building the new church.

-proceeds of the fair will go toward building the new church.
-The following names of the chairmen and the booths over which they preside show the number of people responsible for the fair and the variety of articles to be sold: Mrs. A. V. Moore, fancy articles; Mrs. John R. Davies, utility booth; Mrs. A. J. Wilson, home-made food; Mrs. L. M. Burt, candy; Mrs. Arthur Wright, flowers; Mrs. A. A. Stokes, books and stationery; Mrs. Harvey K. Zollinger, bags and baskets; Mrs. Clifford Le Page, Junior Guild; Miss Maud Wallace, tea garden; Mrs. J. M. Maxwell, toys, and Mrs. W. P. S. Lander, lemonade.
+The following names of the chairmen and the booths over which they preside show the number of people responover which they preside show the number of people responsible for the fair and the variety of articles to be sold: Mrs. A. V. Moore, fancy articles; Mrs. John R. Davies, utility booth; Mrs. A. J. Wilson, home-made food; Mrs. L. M. Burt, candy; Mrs. Arthur Wright, flowers; Mrs. A. A. Stokes, books and stationery; Mrs. Harvey K. Zollinger, bags and baskets; Mrs. Clifford Le Page, Junior Guild; Miss Maud Wallace, tea garden; Mrs. J. M. Maxwell, toys, and Mrs. W. P. S. Lander, lemonade.
 Mrs. Major A. White is general chairman.